And the Month of Elul

 Ecclesiastes 3:1 assures us there is a time for every purpose under heaven.
 The Biblical month of Elul (which falls in the month of August on the Gregorian calendar) is a time for spiritual introspection.
 Elul begins a 40 day period known as Days of Teshuvah, which ends on Yom Kippur, the Day of Atonement.
 This season is also known as “Yemei Ratzon” the Days of Favor, for it was during this very same period the Yahweh forgave Israel for their worship of the golden calf.

-Unfortunately, for far too many people the word repentance means only one thing: to be sorry for one’s sins.
-And while that is certainly important, it misses the bigger point.
-In Hebrew the word teshuvah is not about a feeling.
-It’s about an action.
+In Scripture forty is significant.
+Three times Moses ascended Mount Sinai and stayed for forty days; the flood lasted forty days; and Yeshua fasted for forty days.
+I could go on, but I think you get the point.
+Interestingly, it takes forty days for a fetus to form in the womb.
+The commencement of Elul ushers in forty Days of Teshuvah, a word often translated as repentance.
+Unfortunately, for many people repentance means only one thing: to be sorry for one’s sins.
+While that is certainly important, it misses a bigger point.
+The Hebrew word teshuvah is not about a feeling but an action.
 It comes from the Hebrew root shuv, which means return.
 To make teshuvah is to return to God and His ways.
-It is not enough to feel sorry for our sins.
-God wants us changed.
+It is not enough to feel sorry for our sins; God wants us changed.
 He wants our minds renewed.
 We are to be conformed to the image of His Son, Yeshua.

 If I were to pick out a passage from the apostolic writings (N.T.) to be the theme for this period of spiritual introspection, it would have to be James 4:8–10.
 “Draw near to Elohim and He will draw near to you.
 Cleanse your hands, you sinners; and purify your hearts, you double-minded.
 Be miserable and mourn and weep; let your laughter be turned into mourning and your joy to gloom.
 Humble yourselves in the presence of YHVH, and He will exalt you.”